2008 United States presidential election in Kentucky: Predictions

-There were 16 news organizations who made state-by-state predictions of the election.
-Here are their last predictions before election day:
+Sixteen news organizations made state-by-state predictions of the election.
+Their last predictions before election day were:

 Polling

-McCain won every pre-election poll, almost all of them by a double-digit margin and with at least 49% of the vote.
-The final 3 polls averaged McCain leading 56% to 41%.
+McCain won every pre-election poll against Obama, almost all of them by a double-digit margin and with at least 49% of the vote.
+The final three polls averaged McCain leading 56% to 41%.

 Fundraising

 John McCain raised a total of $1,220,017.
 Barack Obama raised $2,394,198.

 Advertising and visits

-Obama spent $183,738 while a conservative interest groups spent just $212.
+Obama spent $183,738, while a conservative interest group spent just $212.
 Each ticket visited the state once.

 Analysis

-Since 1964, Kentucky has only gone Democratic three times--Jimmy Carter in 1976 and Bill Clinton in 1992 and 1996, both of whom were White Anglo Saxon Protestants (WASPs) from the South, whereas Obama was an African American "big-city liberal" from Chicago.
+Since 1964, Kentucky has only gone Democratic three times--Jimmy Carter in 1976 and Bill Clinton in 1992 and 1996, both of whom were White Southerners, whereas Obama was an African American "big-city liberal" from Chicago.
 (Similar socio-cultural dynamics existed in other Southern and Appalachian states with a large ancestral Democratic base, such as Tennessee, West Virginia, and Arkansas.)

-In the 2008 primary, exits polls conducted found that 30 percent of Clinton supporters opted not to vote for Obama in the general election, 40% would vote McCain and the rest would support Obama in the general election.
+In the 2008 primary, exit polls conducted found that 30 percent of Clinton supporters opted not to vote for Obama in the general election, 40% would vote McCain and the rest would support Obama in the general election.
 Several counties in the southeastern part of the state swung Republican and went to McCain as solidly Democratic Floyd and Knott counties voted Republican for the first time ever, and Breathitt County voted Republican for the first time since 1908.
 Obama decided to not spend campaign funds on Kentucky and instead went to more viable battleground states like North Carolina and Indiana instead.
 McCain won Kentucky by a margin of 16.22 points on election day and performed slightly worse than George Bush in 2004.
 Obama improved upon Kerry's performance in big cities and urban areas while McCain improved upon Bush in rural areas.
 Kentucky was the first state called for either candidate.
-This was the first time since 1952 that Kentucky voted for a different presidential candidate than neighboring Ohio, as well as the first time ever that Kentucky voted Republican while Ohio voted Democratic.

 At the same time, incumbent Republican U.S. Senator Mitch McConnell, who also served as Senate Minority Leader at the time, was just narrowly reelected with 52.97% of the vote to Democrat Bruce Lunsford's 47.03%.
 Republicans also held onto an open seat vacated by Ron Lewis in Kentucky's 2nd Congressional District.
 At the state level, however, Democrats picked up two seats in the Kentucky House of Representatives.